Shaikot37/Ecommerce-App/README.md

 # E-Commerce App

-A new Flutter project like Amazon App.
+A new Flutter project like Amazon App